Furry Vengeance: Development

 On June 8, 2004, New Line Cinema bought a spec script by Carnes and Gilbert, Furry Vengeance, at a price of $750,000.
 Its premise of forest animals attacking a real estate developer was announced by the company; Kent Alterman, Keith Goldberg and Michelle Weiss were also announced as supervisors.
 Steve Carell, an actor Alterman previously worked with on The Daily Show, went on board to play the real estate developer on July 12.
 It would've been Carell's first studio film where he received top billing.
-A May 6, 2007 Variety article announced Carell was replaced by Samuel L. Jackson.
+In November 2005, Jeremy Piven was announced to replace Carell.
+A May 6, 2007 Variety article announced Samuel L. Jackson in the role.

 On January 26, 2009, Brendan Fraser was announced to play the lead character and Roger Kumble to direct.
 Summit Entertainment and Participant Media were also revealed to co-finance and co-produce the film that same day, and Furry Vengeance would've be the two companies' first collaboration.
 It was also the first project Imagenation invested in as part of a $250 million production agreement with Participant signed in September 2008, where they would fund fifteen to eighteen of Participant's films over the course of five years.

 One of Kumble's major ideas included the creatures not speaking.

 Matt Prokop was cast on June 10, 2009, with Skyler Samuels joining four days later.
 On July 8, Brooke Shields, Ken Jeong and Samantha Bee joined; the film was Shields' first role in a mainstream film since Black and White (1999).
 Dick Van Dyke was also announced to appear in the film that same day, although he doesn't make an appearance in the final cut.

 Furry Vengeance was initially planned to be released in July 2010, but it was changed to an April date.